 Despite popular belief, cleaning the shower doesn’t have to be a negative experience or take more than a few minutes.
-By experimenting, researching, and adopting some changes in my routine, such as with these 17 time-saving tips to clean your shower, I learned the importance of cleaning smarter instead of harder.
+By experimenting, researching, and adopting some changes in my routine, such as with these 17 time-saving tips to clean your shower, you may just see how having a good cleaning routine is more about cleaning smarter instead of harder.

-Because of this, I have been able to cut my time and effort in half.
+By following a few of these tips myself, I’ve been able to cut my time and effort in half.
 I also learned that it’s sometimes more about having the right tools, perspective, and approach rather than the chore itself being the actual issue.

 1. Consider a Shower & Tub Brush